-To operate, the browser hijacker normally integrates with the main web browser in the system (this could be Chrome, Edge, Mozilla, or another one) and installs some new search engine, a specific homepage or some new toolbars and buttons that redirect to some pre-set URLs.
+To operate, the browser hijacker normally integrates with the main web browser in the system (this could be Chrome, Mozilla, or another one) and installs some new search engine, a specific homepage or some new toolbars and buttons that redirect to some pre-set URLs.
 In addition to that, an app like Fofy may display various pop-up ads, banner messages and on-screen notifications on every single website that you visit.
 All in all, such a browser hijacker can be very irritating to keep on your system, therefore, on this page, we will show you how to safely uninstall it.
 Below you will find a removal manual with all the needed instructions, as well as a professional Fofy removal tool that you can use to scan your system.

 The Fofy Virus

 Fofy belongs to the software class of browser hijackers which are, basically, programs that display unwanted advertising with the help of some quite intrusive and questionable methods.
 Fofy typically uses a combination of browser changes, automatic page-redirects and an unstoppable stream of online ads in order to ensure exposure and traffic to some sponsored websites and their offers.